masylum/Backbone.Rel/Readme.md

 ### belongsTo

-You can implement a `belongsTo` method in your model to define a relationship.
+You can implement a `belongsTo` method in a `Model` or a `Collection` to define a relationship.
 The method must return an object with the relation name as a key and the collection as a value.

+If you want to define a `belongsTo` relationship on a collection you have to store the key on the collection object in your `initialize`.

 ## Accesing nested relationships, the "monadic" `rel` getter.